Understanding Your Retirement Plan: What Box Are You In?

 One of the cool things with IRAs is you can use your tax refund to fund the IRA.
 That’s right you can take a traditional IRA deduction and wait for the refund to come to actually fund the IRA.
 This means you can fund the IRA for the previous year as long as you get that contribution into the account by the April tax filing deadline.
 You can’t file an extension for that.

-The contribution limits for employer sponsored plans is much higher than for an IRA contribution.
+The contribution limits for employer-sponsored plans are much higher than for an IRA contribution.
 The rule of thumb is $18,500 for 401(k) contributions unless your employer allows after-tax contributions.
 Then the aggregate cap is $55,000 which includes the first $18,500.

 If you have a SIMPLE retirement plan, the contribution limit is $12,500 with a catch-up limit of $3,000.
 The SIMPLE is often used by self-employed individuals to get higher contribution limits to compete with those who have employer-sponsored programs like 401(k) plans.